vlazzarini/vlazzarini.github.io/_posts/2022-12-27-audio-clock.md

-This means that events may be scheduled late, but we are able to record how late and so can adjust the time for the next event.
+This means that events may be scheduled late, but we are able to record how late and so can adjust the time for the next one.
 The callbacks are supposed to be run every millisecond; in practice that is never quite the case, however the assumption is that they will be called as soon as possible.